sigsep/sigsep-mus-db/README.md

 pip install mustools
 ```

-## DSD100 Dataset / Subset
+## SIGSEP MUS Dataset / Subset

-The complete dataset (~14 GB) can be downloaded [here](http://liutkus.net/DSD100.zip).
-For testing and development we provide a subset of the DSD100 [for direct download here](https://www.loria.fr/~aliutkus/DSD100subset.zip).
-It has the same file and folder structure as well as the same audio file formats but consists of only 4 tracks of 30s each.
+t.b.a.

 ## Usage

 This package should nicely integrate with your existing python code, thus makes it easy to participate in the [SISEC MUS tasks](https://sisec.inria.fr/home/2016-professionally-produced-music-recordings).
-The core of this package is calling a user-provided function that separates the mixtures from the DSD into several estimated target sources.
+The core of this package is calling a user-provided function that separates the mixtures from the MUS into several estimated target sources.

 ### Providing a compatible function

-- The function will take an DSD ```Track``` object which can be used from inside your algorithm.
+- The function will take an MUS ```Track``` object which can be used from inside your algorithm.
 - Participants can access:

  - ```Track.audio```, representing the stereo mixture as an ```np.ndarray``` of ```shape=(nun_sampl, 2)```